The most powerful brand in music: Jimmy Buffett

 The brand reaches into restaurants, locations and images of the mind

 Picture this: In the throes of a stifling summer, you pile a cooler filled with ice-cold drinks into the back of the car.
-Add an umbrella, beach towel, blanket, boogie board, lotion and a few good reads, and you’re off! off to Margaritaville!
+Add an umbrella, beach towel, blanket, boogie board, lotion and a few good reads, and you’re off!
+Off to Margaritaville with Jimmy Buffett!

 It’s a day in paradise and just what you need.
 Funny thing is, “paradise” comes with a soundtrack.

-You see, Jimmy Buffet’s music owns a feeling — that of escapism.
+You see, Jimmy Buffett’s music owns a feeling — that of escapism.
 Beyond that, his musical brand evokes a place and a time of year, not to mention a style of dress and type of cuisine.
-What’s more, Buffet’s powerful brand is backed by a fervent group of believers — the Parrotheads.
+What’s more, Buffett’s powerful brand is backed by a fervent group of believers — the Parrotheads.

 There have always been droves of die-hard fan bases in the music industry.
 Jam band faithful such as the Grateful Dead’s “Deadheads” and Phish’s “Phish Heads” come to mind.
 However, neither the Dead nor Phish — while successful bands — have come close to the all-encompassing sense of brand in Buffet’s music.

 So, as I sit here daydreaming of my own vision of beach paradise, it’s not surprising that I can also hear an acoustic guitar playing the opening lines “Changes in Latitudes, Changes in Attitudes.”

 And as I bite into my cheeseburger, I am suddenly reminded of the sheer power of brand once again.

 Frequent Flyer Failures Tom Dougherty, CEO - Stealing Share 16 February 2017 Frequent Flyer Programs.
 Backwards.
 Frequent flyer programs are so much a part of my life that I can recite from memory my United, American, and Delta identifier numbers.
 It happens when you...